 However, the doctor or pharmacist must know about the other medications an individual is consuming, if any.
 The reason being, those may interfere with the dosage of melatonin and create an adverse effect on the body.
 Also, when on melatonin supplements, consumption of alcohol or sedatives is strictly prohibited.

 One can increase the melatonin intake by intaking foods which have a high concentration of this hormone like tart cherries.
 There are some other melatonin rich foods like turkey, broccoli, grapes, cucumber, tomatoes, corn, spinach, chicken breasts, milk, apples, grains (wheat, barley, rice), etc. to try.

 Though melatonin is mostly known for its positive impacts, over usage of the same can prove detrimental to one’s health.
 So, controlled intake under proper supervision is always recommended.

 Where to buy Melatonin

 There are many websites selling melatonin supplements in the USA, but in Europe this is a different matter.
-Most European counties have banned the sale of Melatonin and it is virtually impossible to buy melatonin uk.
+Most European countries have banned the sale of Melatonin and it is virtually impossible to buy melatonin uk.